federicozanardo/linguaggi-di-programmazione/README.md

-# YACC, Haskell, Alex and Happy exercises
+# Programming Languages exercises

-Exercises in YACC, Haskell, Alex and Happy for the Programming Languages course (UniUD), 2020.
+Exercises in (F)LEX and YACC, Haskell, Alex and Happy for the Programming Languages course (UniUD), 2020.